WordpressDev/zend-lib/README.md

-# Zend-lib integration of ZF 1.12 libraries with Codeigniter
+# Zend-lib integration of ZF 1.12 and 2.2 libraries with Codeigniter

 ## Requirements